julia-popko/julia-popko.github.io/_projects/blancc-festival.md

 {%
      include section.html
      title="Introduction"
      content="Blancc is a one-day music festival that takes place anually in September in Texas, US.
-The event attract people listening many different genres, but Blancc festival specialize in pop and rock music.
+The event attracts people listening many different genres, but Blancc festival specialize in pop and rock music.
 The festival has been existing since 90s. "
 %}

 {%